How to Create a Location-based Application and Why You Should Build One: 5 Top Ideas

 2. Sending push-notifications (sometimes called drop-messages): various loyalty program apps and apps that allow to earn points that can be exchange for discounts or gift сertificates.
 It’s almost like location-based messaging app Momo from China but for brands.

-For example, Shopkick location-aware app gives users points (kicks) when they enter certain shops and while at the shop people are more likely to buy something since they’re already there.
-Shopkick successfully partnered with over 270,000 retailer locations — quite a number!
-Apart from geolocation, large services are also using BLE marks technology.
-It allows them to get more precise data on user location like a shelve stand a customer is standing by.
+For example, Shopkick gives users points (kicks) when they enter certain shops, and while at the shop people are more likely to buy something since they’re already there.

-3. Location-based apps for finding people: apps for tracking geolocation of family members and friends or safety apps, dating apps and communication apps for joining others in sport activities, hobbies, trips and the like.
+3. Apps for finding people: apps for tracking geolocation of family members and friends or safety apps, dating apps, and communication apps for joining others in sports activities, hobbies, trips, and the like.
 Tinder-like dating apps are probably the most obvious example here.

 And Hppn app took an idea of making friends with people nearby to a new level: it shows you user profiles of people you’ve been physically nearby with this day (like somebody who drove the same bus or sat with you in the same café).
 And you can connect with this people.